JuliaDynamics/NetworkDynamics.jl/README.md

 [![](https://img.shields.io/badge/docs-dev-blue.svg)](https://fhell.github.io/NetworkDynamics.jl/dev)
 <!-- [![](https://img.shields.io/badge/docs-stable-blue.svg)](https://fhell.github.io/NetworkDynamics.jl/stable) -->

+***
+News: We just released a preprint paper about NetworkDynamics.jl on [arXiv](https://arxiv.org/abs/2012.12696).
+Make sure to use ND v0.5 if you want to reproduce the results shown there.
+For more details see also the latest docs ([dev](https://fhell.github.io/NetworkDynamics.jl/dev)).
+***

 A package for working with dynamical systems on complex networks.
 NetworkDynamics.jl provides an interface between [LightGraphs.jl](https://github.com/JuliaGraphs/LightGraphs.jl) and [DifferentialEquations.jl](https://github.com/JuliaDiffEq/DifferentialEquations.jl).
 It allows to define several types of dynamic and static nodes and edges and to link them up in order to create complex network dynamics.